mulesoft-consulting/ASMonAzureRedHatOpenShift/README.md

 <a id="step20"></a>
 ### **STEP 20**: Cleanup APIs, API Bindings, and ASM Adapter

-Sometimes you may want to clean up what you've created and reuse the cluster for the same or other services or other Anypoint Platform orgs.
+Sometimes you may want to clean up what you've created and re-purpose the cluster for the same or other services or other Anypoint Platform orgs or prep for uninstalling Service Mesh.
 This optional step includes some cleanup commands that may be useful.

 - Use the following command to list the API Bindings: